40 Actionable Employee Engagement Ideas for Your Organization

 A strong knowledge management strategy can make a world of difference to employees’ lives — especially for new hires.
 There is a tremendous amount of information and knowledge shared among team members every day, so keeping it all stored on a universally accessible knowledge base or internal wiki can make employees’ jobs easier and reduce stress.

 Team members can more efficiently collaborate with one another or support each other through their challenges or roadblocks, improving productivity and ultimately saving the company money.

 35. Show employees how they contribute to the company's growth

-Demonstrating how individual contribution impacts the company’s growth, can be an enlightening experience for an employee.
-When an employee sees how their work impacts the business, they are motivated to work harder and make a difference.
-Seeing the big picture gives employees a sense of direction, adding meaning and perspective to their day-to-day tasks.
+When an employee sees how their work impacts the business, they’re more motivated to work harder and make a difference.
+Seeing the big picture can also give employees a sense of direction and teamwork and infuse a sense of meaning to their day-to-day tasks.